 When Yakuza released in 2006, marketing was eager to paint it as a successor to cinematic tradition and in-depth crime drama, touting a cast of high profile voice actors and an exciting open world.
 The message didn’t land, and the series labored in relative obscurity for over a decade.
 Yakuza 0 has refined that message into something far more honest.
 This is a game about singing karaoke with your best friend, hiring a chicken to manage your real estate assets, and learning life lessons from a man called Mr. Libedo.
 But it’s also a game about standing up for what you believe in, crying honest tears as you sacrifice everything for your brother, and understanding that the world, while bright and full of spectacle, is not always the kindest place.
 It’s silly and bold and emotional.
 It’s a great entry point into the series and one of most exciting games of 2017.

 Jack King-Spooner’s independent title focuses on a mother in an fictional Muslim majority country on a quest to find her lost husband and daughter.
 The game is lovingly assembled with stop motion animation and gorgeous music that pack every new screen with splendor and heart.
 There’s giant spiders, mechas, and an entire arcade of robust and interesting playable games.
+This game came at the right time for me personally, offering a window into a more pensive world when I needed it most.
 The care and focus poured into Dujanah is intoxicating, making it a testament to the importance of independent creators.

 Disclosure: I backed Dujanah’s Kickstarter before working for Kotaku.